Woke, Awake, Aware or Sleeping?

 Photo by Pixabay on Pexels.com

 As a child, I suffered from a condition called “Sunlight Sensitivity.”
 When I spent too much time in the sun, I would break out in hives.
-From the time I was about five, I had to take Benedryl every night before bed, even in the winter time.
+From the time I was about five, I had to take Benedryl every night before bed, even in the winter- time.
 In the summer, I would have to wear a hat and put a special cream on the area where I would break out.
-When I was a teenager, my allergy doctor read that possibly certain shots would help my condition.
+When I was a teenager, my allergy doctor read that possibly certain shots could help my condition.
 He wanted to know if I was willing to try them.
-I was and so I took the series of shots, and voila!
+I was, and so I took the series of shots, and voila!
 I was able to spend time in the sun without adverse effects.

 As a young adult, I suffered from a different kind of “Sunlight Sensitivity.”
 I was raised in a town that got about three hundred days of sunlight a year.
-Dark cloudy days were at a minimum and there were only about two weeks in the winter that were really dark.
+Dark cloudy days were at a minimum, and there were only about two weeks in the winter that were really dark.
 I was used to living in an environment where it was really bright outside.
-When I moved to cities that had a different climate, i.e. were rainy and grey most of the time, I did not do well.
+When I moved to cities that had a different climate, i.e., were rainy and grey most of the time, I did not do well.
 I felt “off” and not really myself.
-When I would return home I felt normal again when I was in the sunlight.
+When I would return home, I felt normal again when I was in the sunlight.
 Even today, when it is a really dark day outside, I turn on lots of lights in the house to get a certain level of light in my environment.

 Now, I suffer from “Sonlight Sensitivity,” a spiritual form of the condition.
 If I do not spend enough time with the Son in the Light of his Word, I can suffer from symptoms of impatience, intolerance, a lack of vision, and a real absence of joy.
-In other words, I am not the person I want to be and I am sure I am not that pleasant to be around.
+In other words, I am not the person I want to be, and I am sure I am not that pleasant to be around.
 I need the Light of the Son to brighten my days and the Wisdom of His Word to guide me so that I don’t make bad decisions and end up on the wrong path.

 What about you?
 Do you suffer from Sunlight or Sonlight Sensitivity?